IIMixII/IIMixII/README.md

 # Software Engineer - Backend prgrammer
 Hello world!
-I'm Paul Antonio Almasi, experienced in Java and Python language with knowlage of SQL and OracleSQL.
+I'm Ianm22, experienced in Java and Python language with knowlage of SQL and OracleSQL.

 # Other things

 - 👀 I’m interested in backend programming and Linux
 - 🌱 I’m currently learning backend programming languages (Actually Python)
-- 📫 How to reach me: paul.antonio.almasi@gmail.com
+- 📫 How to reach me: infinitomix@gmail.com

 <!---
 Ianm22/Ianm22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.